ale-depi/urca/docs/source/index.rst

 Note that the schedule and the key-schedule can be swapped or mixed, if needed.

-In this way, it is not needed an indexing for the rounds and the distance from plaintext and other inputs beside it is always known, since the state index will be the number of rounds too.
+In this way, it is not needed an indexing for the rounds and the distance from plaintext and other inputs beside it to the evolved ones is always known, since the state index will be the number of rounds too.
+Not only, the number of rounds between two states will be the difference of the state indices.

 .. toctree::
    :maxdepth: 1